GMT-458-Web-GIS/geogame-gdereli/README.md

 ## Project Title:
 * Flag Game

+## Project Aim:
+* The aim of this assignment is to design a GeoGame with HTML, CSS and JS.A geo-game is an interactive game, in which a user interacts with the browser has a geo-component and tries to achieve a high-score.
 ## How to Play
 1. Open the game in your web browser.
 2. Click on the flag displayed to guess the country.